 - Open the APK (you can tap the completed download in your notifications menu), read the new permissions (if any) that the new Play Store version requests, then tap Install.

-Installing the Google Play Store using a computer
+Install Google Play Store using a computer

 If you don't have mobile data or a Wi-Fi connection on your device, you can download the Play Store app APK to your computer instead.
 The same process applies, but you will need a file manager app installed on your smartphone, if your device doesn't come with a preinstalled one.